DavidGiurgia/knitted-web/README.md

-## Knitted Web - Social Platform (Next.js)
+## ZIC Web - Social Platform (Next.js)

-Welcome to **Knitted Web**, the web application of a modern social platform built with cutting-edge technologies!
+Welcome to **ZIC Web**, the web application of a modern social platform built with cutting-edge technologies!
 The project is under continuous development, aiming to create a fast, intuitive, and secure social experience for users.

 ---